-Warning: Press the Save button in the right Side Panel, , to load the configuration on the autopilot.
-Otherwise, it will be only loaded to Pipe software.
+Warning Press the Save button in the right Side Panel, $\square$ , to load the configuration on the autopilot.
+0 it will be only loaded to Pipe software.
+Otherwise, it will be only loaded to Fipe software.

 7.1.1.1 Check PDI